nim-lang/nimble/nimble-guide/docs/create-packages.md

 ### Declarative Parser

-Starting with `nimble 0.18.0`, the declarative parser can be used using `--parser:declarative` flag, offering better speed and reliability in dependency resolution.
+Starting with `nimble 0.18.0` and up to `0.22.3`, the declarative parser can be used using `--parser:declarative` flag, offering better speed and reliability in dependency resolution.

 In `nimble 0.24.0`, the declarative parser fully replaced the older VM-based one and is the default and only parser option.